GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals

-Table~\ref{tab:activation-index} reports the estimated activation index $k^*$ and compares the position error using two strategies: including GPS residuals from the beginning, or activating them at the recommended index $k^*$.

-Our method achieves consistent improvements across both EuRoC and GVINS datasets.
-On average, this results in a reduction of trajectory error by $4\%$, with gains reaching up to $21\%$ in certain sequences such as \textit{MH\_03\_medium} or \textit{Indoor-outdoor}.
-These results validate the effectiveness of the proposed activation criterion, as it avoids premature inclusion of global residuals when the system is still underconstrained, thereby improving overall estimation accuracy.
+Table~\ref{tab:activation-index} extends this analysis by reporting the activation index $k^*$ and the resulting errors across EuRoC and GVINS.
+Our method consistently achieves lower position errors than the baselines, with the largest gains in sequences such as \textit{MH\_03} and \textit{Indoor-outdoor}.
+On average, trajectory error is reduced by about $4\%$, reaching up to $20\%$ in specific cases.
+These results validate the observability-based activation strategy, showing that postponing the inclusion of global residuals until the system is sufficiently constrained improves both accuracy and robustness across diverse datasets.